E-2C / D Hawkeye Airborne Early Warning Aircraft, United States of America

 One aircraft has been delivered to the French Navy for operation on the Charles de Gaulle carrier and two E-2Cs already delivered have been upgraded to the 2000 standard.
 In April 2007, France requested the foreign military sale (FMS) of an additional aircraft.

 The Government of France requested an FMS with the US Government in October 2011 for upgrade of four E-2C Hawkeye at a cost of $180m.
-Northrop Grumman will be the prime contractor in the upgrade programme.
+Northrop Grumman is the prime contractor in the upgrade programme.

 The upgrade work includes integration of weapon systems, sensors, Mode 5/S identification friend of foe, five APX-122 IFF Mode 5/S interrogator systems, five APX-123 IFF Mode 5/S transponder systems and five ALQ-217 electronic support measure systems.